lightspeed0819/bug-free-soup/README.md

 # bug-free-soup
-A timetable generator, for my school.
+A timetable generator, for our school project.